Firing Distance Chemistry: Griess Test and Sodium Rhodizonate

 Last updated:

-The question a pathologist or ballistics examiner asks at a shooting scene is deceptively simple: how far was the weapon from the target when it was fired?
+The central question at a shooting scene is how far the weapon was from the target when it was fired.
 The answer matters because firing distance determines whether a gunshot could have been self-inflicted, whether a claimed defensive-shooting distance is consistent with the wound pattern, and what trajectory the projectile took.
 Ballistics examiners use the physical characteristics of the wound channel and the deposition pattern of stippling (unburned powder grains driven into skin) to estimate range.
 But the chemical analysis of the residue distribution around the wound is an independent and complementary line of evidence, one that survives on clothing and skin surfaces in a form that can be sampled, lifted, and mapped in the laboratory.

-Two classical colour chemistry tests anchor the firing-distance chemical toolkit.
+Two classical colour chemistry tests form the chemical basis of firing-distance analysis.
 The modified Griess test detects nitrite-containing compounds deposited by the burning propellant charge, producing a vivid orange-pink azo dye on a filter paper transfer from the target surface.
 Sodium rhodizonate reacts specifically with lead ions to produce a deep red complex, locating the lead deposition pattern that reflects the spread of primer and projectile particles with distance from the muzzle.
 Together, these tests map the chemistry of propellant and primer deposition onto the physical substrate around the entry wound, producing a chemical pattern that can be compared against test-fire targets produced with the same weapon and ammunition at known distances.

 This approach has a long history in forensic firearms examination.
-The Griess reagent itself was developed by Johann Peter Griess, a German-born chemist working for the Burton brewery in England in the 1850s-1870s, who described the diazotisation reaction for detecting nitrous acid that now bears his name.
+The Griess reagent itself was developed by Johann Peter Griess, a German-born chemist working for Samuel Allsopp and Sons brewery in Burton-upon-Trent from 1862 until his death in 1888, who described the diazotisation reaction for detecting nitrous acid that now bears his name.
 Its application to gunshot propellant residue detection was formalised in forensic use through the mid-twentieth century, with modified versions (the Walker test is an earlier variant; the modified Griess or DeHaan modification is the current standard form) refined for sensitivity and specificity on post-shooting substrates.
 Sodium rhodizonate chemistry for lead detection was developed from spectrophotometric work in the early twentieth century and was established in forensic firearms examination by the 1960s.

 The chemical range determination evidence is not a standalone conclusion.
-It defines an envelope of possible distances, anchored by test-fire data with the specific weapon and ammunition involved, and that envelope is presented to the court alongside the pathologist's wound morphology assessment and the ballistics examiner's physical pattern analysis.
+It defines an envelope of possible distances, anchored by test-fire data with the specific weapon and ammunition involved, and that envelope is presented to the court alongside the forensic medicine assessment of firearm entry and exit wounds and the ballistics examiner's physical pattern analysis.
 All three, when concordant, give a firing distance opinion that is robust to challenge.

 The modified Griess test (also called the DeHaan or Griess-DeHaan test in US forensic firearms literature, or simply the modified Griess test in ENFSI GSR guidelines and UK forensic practice) detects nitrite anions (NO2) deposited on a substrate by the combustion products of nitrocellulose or nitroglycerine-based propellants.
 Modern smokeless powders are predominantly single-base (nitrocellulose, NC) or double-base (nitrocellulose plus nitroglycerine, NG) compositions; both produce nitrogen oxide combustion products, including NO2, that condense onto surfaces in the immediate vicinity of the muzzle as the propellant gases expand.